 The highly sensitized flag (displayed as “YES” in the CTR) was introduced to allow for the hemodynamic status of highly sensitized patients to also be visible and utilized in the prioritization of patients for organ allocation.

-What if I receive a request from a physician in my jurisdiction to not include a highly sensitized heart patient that is currently included in the national heart sharing allocation process?
+What if I receive a request from a physician in my jurisdiction to not include a highly sensitized heart patient that is currently included in national heart sharing?

 If it is in the best interest of the patient, a physician may express the need to recuse a highly sensitized patient from national sharing.
-If such a request is received, the “High Status Heart Allocation Recusal Notification Process” should be followed.
-Please refer to the High Status Heart Allocation Offer Management, Notification, and Recusal Process that can be found here.
+If such a request is received, functionality has been built within the CTR to recuse a patient.
+For this reason, it is very important for each ODO and/or transplant centre to:

 Can the recusal process be used for both high sensitized and medically urgent (Status 4) recipients?